 - Be applying for your credential for the first time.
 Applicants who already hold a teaching credential, or who have completed another alternative certification program are not eligible.

 What will I teach?

-We are primarily recruiting elementary Bilingual Spanish teachers and K-12 Special Education (Education Specialist) teachers.
+We are primarily recruiting elementary Bilingual Spanish teachers and K-12 Mild-Moderate Special Education (Education Specialist) teachers.
 We will bring in a limited number of elementary (Multiple Subject) teachers.

-- More information on all requirements is available on the California Commission on Teacher Credentialing website here, or by emailing email@example.com.
+- More information on all requirements is available on the California Commission on Teacher Credentialing website, or by emailing email@example.com.

 When is the deadline to apply?

 Applications are reviewed on a rolling basis, so it is best to apply early to increase your chance of admission.
 The first application deadline is December 1, 2018.
 Please note that all applications must be submitted by 11:59 PM PST on the date of the deadline.
 Additional application cycles will be announced at www.sfusdpathwaytoteaching.org.